 ARE YOU READY FOR A JOB IN

-Graduates are qualified for a variety of positions such as alcoholism/drug abuse assistant to counselors, directors of GED (General Education Development) tutoring programs, house parents, nursing home activity therapy assistants, case workers, corrections officers, vocational rehabilitation workers, teacher’s aides for exceptional children and personnel assistants.
-These positions are available in the diverse areas like social welfare, mental health, juvenile and adult correctional programs, geriatrics, education, counseling and related fields in business, industry and health care.
+Graduates are qualified for a variety of positions such as alcoholism/drug abuse assistant to counselors, directors of GED (General Education Development) tutoring programs, house parents, nursing home activity therapy assistants, caseworkers, corrections officers, vocational rehabilitation workers, teacher’s aides for exceptional children and personal assistants.
+These positions are available in the diverse areas like social welfare, mental health, juvenile and adult correctional programs, geriatrics, education, counseling and related fields in business, industry, and healthcare.
 Students may work after completion of their associate’s degree or transfer to a four-year college or university for continued study in a specialized area of human services.

 According to the U.S. Department of Labor Bureau of Labor Statistics, the number of social and human service personnel is projected to grow by 28 percent from 2010 to 2020.
 Many of the job opportunities will arise from an increasing number of people retiring from the field.
 In addition, there will be keen competition in urban areas, but persons that have a postsecondary education will get the best opportunities.

 Associate in Applied Science Degree in Human Services is a 64-credit-hour program designed for persons who would like a broad understanding of the human services field.

 - Human Services: Addiction Studies Option (This program is only available at Forest Park)

 Persons interested in human services should possess:

 - Positive attitude about themselves and others

 - Work with a high degree of accuracy

 - Supervisory and leadership skills

 - A desire to teach